 Best for Overall Value

+If you’re looking for the best rice cooker in Singapore for different types of rice, you’ll find this interesting.
 The Zojirushi NS-TSQ18 is a multifunctional type that features Micro Computerized Fuzzy Logic Technology.
 This means that it provides multiple cooking functions, adjusting the settings according to your chosen recipe.

 It offers a multi-menu setting that includes settings for white rice, brown rice, quick rice, mixed rice, sushi rice, porridge, and steam and cake.
 With these several dishes, you’d surely have an exciting meal every day!